Grand Moff Tarkin: Creation and portrayal

 Tarkin's character was originally conceived as a holy man from the planet Aquila, but was changed to an antagonist.
 As the Emperor would not appear until later in the original trilogy, Lucas used Tarkin's final version as the "main villain" of the first film, a personification of the Empire.
 According to a book created to help promote the original film to prospective theaters, he aspires to become the Emperor.

 Cushing later joked that he did not know what a "Grand Moff" actually was, and that it sounded like "something which infests a clothes closet".
 He characterized Tarkin as a "deeply cross and unpleasant gentleman".

 In the 2005 prequel film Revenge of the Sith, Wayne Pygram was able to achieve the likeness of a young version of Tarkin through the use of prosthetic makeup.
 For his performance as Tarkin in the animated series The Clone Wars, the voice actor Stephen Stanton researched Cushing's performances and then tried to imitate what Cushing might have sounded like in his mid-thirties and soften his voice to portray a level of humanity.

 In the 2016 film Rogue One, archival footage and a digital scan of Peter Cushing's life mask made for the 1984 film Top Secret! were used to create a 3D CGI mask which was augmented and mapped to actor Guy Henry's face.
 Henry had studied Cushing's mannerisms many years previously for the lead role in British TV show Young Sherlock, but insisted on a screen test as he was not comfortable that his vocal imitation was accurate, stating he sounded more "Peter O'Toole than Peter Cushing".
 The ILM team searched through hours of footage to find suitable material of Cushing to build from.
-The footage from A New Hope was lit very differently to the lighting used in Rogue One and had to be digitally changed.
+The footage from A New Hope was lit very differently from the lighting used in Rogue One and had to be digitally changed.
 The more they manipulated the lighting to match the other actors in the scenes the less like Cushing the character model looked, which meant creating a balancing act between "a digital figure" and "one who looked precisely like Cushing".
 The owners of Cushing's estate were heavily involved with the creation and had input right down to small and subtle adjustments.
 The result, which has been called "one of the most complex and costly CGI re-creations ever", received a mixed response, with questions being raised about the morality of using a dead actor's likeness.